Housing & Tenant Protections

 Tenant Protections and Support for Low-Income Homeowners

+Some may end up on our streets because of mental health issues and drug addiction but that’s not everyone who is homeless.
+Many of them are homeless because of traumatizing life events, losing jobs, losing loved ones, divorce or serious illness.
 The Richmond District has not received our share of city resources, despite the growing homeless population in the neighborhood.
-We know that there is no one-size-fits-all approach to homelessness, so we need a multi-pronged approach to address the range of reasons that people become homeless.
-Connie is committed to fighting for the resources and initiatives that will get unhoused residents off the streets and into shelter.
+There is no one-size-fits-all approach to homelessness, so Connie will utilize a multi-pronged approach to address the range of reasons that people become homeless.
+Connie will fight for the resources and initiatives to help get unhoused residents off the streets and into shelter.

 We must also have coordinated city efforts around free job training and education with City College, providing meals, safe camp site, shelter, navigation center, supportive housing, and social services supported by federal and state funding, to help them get back on their feet.
 Connie will work to coordinate and utilize every tool available efficiently to truly solve our homeless crisis instead of wasting money on endless bandages that just trap us in the cycle of pitting our housed and unhoused residents against each other.